 "You bring your canvas bags to the grocery store.
 You walk to work.
-You’ve cut back on the hamburgers (and the cheese plates, too).
-But you want to do more to fight climate change.
-Specifically, you want to do more with your money."
+You’ve cut back on the hamburgers

-"You could purchase carbon offsets.
-Or, you could support politicians who believe in climate change.
-Or, you could just donate to your favorite green nonprofit.
-But what makes the most sense?"
+believe in climate change.
+Or, you could just donate to your favorite

-Purchasing carbon offsets aren’t “changing the system as quickly as we need the system to change.”
+Purchasing carbon offsets aren’t “changing the system as quickly as

 I was surprised at the very small $ amounts to purchase carbon offsets for flying, one of the worst things we do to our planet.
 Since I first learned about the negative aspects of flying, I've bought carbon offsets each time I or my husband flies but the amount seems so puny that I've made an additional donation.